Keiji Nishitani: Biography

+After his graduation in 1924 he taught philosophy at local highschools for eight years and assumed a lectureship in the Ôtani University until 1935.
+In that time he was interested in Schelling and composed a number of works about him and translated two works of Schelling into Japanese.

+At the age of 37 he received a scholarship to study under Bergson, but because of Bergson's poor heath he was the appointed to go to the University of Freiburg, where he spent two years studying under Heidegger.

 Nishitani held the principal Chair of Philosophy and Religion at Kyoto University from 1943 until becoming emeritus in 1964.
 He then taught philosophy and religion at Ōtani University.
 At various times Nishitani was a visiting professor in the United States and Europe.
+His themes of teaching did not differ in the philosophy and religion department, because in Japanese thought these are not easily distinguishable.
+As years passed he focused more and more on Buddhist themes and rather used Western ideas to elucidate them.

+In the years after the Second World War Nishitani's interest with the topic of nihilism coincided with a resurgence of concern in Europe with the very same topic.
+In 1949 Nishitani discussed the topic of nihilism in a small group and shortly after composed more and more writings about the topic resulting in his book nihirizumu.

-According to James Heisig, after being banned from holding any public position by the United States Occupation authorities in July 1946, Nishitani refrained from drawing "practical social conscience into philosophical and religious ideas, preferring to think about the insight of the individual rather than the reform of the social order."
+According to James Heisig, after being banned from holding any public position by the United States occupation authorities in July 1946, Nishitani refrained from drawing "practical social conscience into philosophical and religious ideas, preferring to think about the insight of the individual rather than the reform of the social order."

-In James Heisig's Philosophers of Nothingness Nishitani is quoted as saying "The fundamental problem of my life … has always been, to put it simply, the overcoming of nihilism through nihilism."
+In James Heisig's Philosophers of Nothingness Nishitani is quoted as saying "The fundamental problem of my life ... has always been, to put it simply, the overcoming of nihilism through nihilism."